Lawrence-B120/sem/use-cases/use-case-2.md

 ## MAIN SUCCESS SCENARIO

 1. Request is made for information of city
-2. User enters ID of country for desired city.
+2. User enters ID of city.
 3. User extracts information of the specific city.
 4. User provides report to requester.